turingschool-examples/wish-list/README.md

 Users should be able to:

 - Type the name of the thing they want into the input field
-- When they hit the submit button, the item should appear in the `section` with the class of `.item-list` using the correct semantic tag.
+- When they hit the submit button, the item should appear in the `ul` with the class of `.item-list` using the correct semantic tag.
 - The input field should be cleared out after the item has been successfully submitted.

 ### Phase Two